 - Consult an accountant, bookkeeper, or CPA: Get expert advice on important topics like how to organize your books, what taxes you can expect to pay, and how to read important financial documents.

-Protect yourself legally and financially by setting up business checking and savings accounts and splitting your personal and business finances.
+- Create a business bank account: Protect yourself legally and financially by setting up business checking and savings accounts and splitting your personal and business finances.

-Get your CPA's advice on the right accounting method for your business: cash-basis or accrual-basis accounting.
+- Choose your accounting method: Get your CPA's advice on the right accounting method for your business: cash-basis or accrual-basis accounting.

-Decide if you want to use accounting software or work with an accountant to keep your books.
+- Set up your books: Decide if you want to use accounting software or work with an accountant to keep your books.
 Choose between single-entry bookkeeping, which is simpler, and double-entry bookkeeping, which is financially safer.

-Set up your general ledger and chart of accounts.
+- Start recording financial transactions: Set up your general ledger and chart of accounts.